 Welcome to the School of Labor and Employment Relations at the University of Illinois at Urbana-Champaign.
-I invite you to explore our Web site.
-In it, you will find useful information about our leading edge educational programs that can lead to rewarding careers.
+I invite you to explore our information about our leading-edge educational programs that lead to rewarding careers.
 You will also find information about our outreach programs and about activities that enrich our students' learning experience both inside and outside the classroom setting.

 Founded in 1946, The School of Labor and Employment Relations at the University of Illinois, Urbana-Champaign has over 20 faculty with expertise that span virtually every aspect of the employment relationship.
 Our degree programs provide students with the breadth of knowledge necessary to become effective practitioners in corporate settings or in labor union leadership, as well as the flexibility for students to build a depth of knowledge in critical aspects of employment:

 The Labor Education Program (LEP) provides technical training, conferences, and professional development for over 2,000 union leaders in a typical year and is developing new, on-line learning opportunities.

 The School of Labor and Employment Relations is dedicated to excellence in scholarly research, teaching, extension, and service - advancing theory, policy, and practice in all aspects of employment relations.

 To create, as part of the University of Illinois, a brilliant future for LER students, faculty, staff, and stakeholders across the nation and globe, in which the School is the recognized leader in Human Resources and Labor Relations, taking advantage of scholarly research, cutting-edge education, public engagement, technology and our deeply integrated alumni network.